jeffhowarth/eeprimer/src/index.md

-# A primer on cloud-based maps of landscape change
+# A primer on cloud-based maps of the Earth's surface

 Jeff Howarth
 _Associate Professor of Geography_